zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 In this sense, the gerrymandered blegg\* concept is _quantitatively less informative_ than the original, compact blegg concept.
 The _metric_ we assigned to blueness–eggness–vanadium space was our choice, and could depend on our values: if we simply _don't care_ about predicting how blue an object is, we could disregard the blueness score and only define a concept on the eggness–vanadium subspace.
 Or if we don't care about predicting blueness _very much_, we could calculate our error score with respect to a metric that gave blueness very little weight.

-But _given_ a metric on the variables that you care about using to inform and make predictions (which depends on your values), which categories are cognitively useful depends on the the distribution of data in the world (not on your values).
+But _given_ a metric on the variables that you care about predicting and using to inform predictions, which categories are cognitively useful depends on the the distribution of data in the world (not on your values).
 You can't define a word any way you want.

 [TODO: double-check and footnote or hyperlink calculations; quote how the squared error changes with different metrics]